 Efforts to change and improve work at height are being made, however between new and updated product standards, the latest regulations and a wide range of guidance, there is a lot to keep up with across the work at height industry.

 How can we help?

-We are experts in working at height and can support you to ensure the following are implemented correctly, adhered to and communicated to staff:
+We have a network of highly experienced experts in working at height and can support you to ensure the following are implemented correctly, adhered to and communicated to your staff or subcontractors:

 - Health and Safety Executive (HSE) guidance/equivalent country guidance